Road expansion: Effects on the Environment

-Exploitation

-Road expansion increases the accessibility to previously intact ecosystems, allowing for increased rates of (over-)exploitation of natural resources through hunting, logging, and mining.
+Habitat fragmentation caused by road expansion can impact the movement and migration of species, as well as breeding and genetic structure.
+Fragmentation also produces edge effects that alter the microclimate and ecological succession of habitat patches.
+Exploitation.
+Expansion can increase accessibility to previously intact ecosystems, allowing for increased rates of (over-)exploitation of natural resources through hunting, logging, and mining.
 These activities, along with fires and conversion of forest to other land uses are major causes of tropical forest loss across the globe.
 Road expansion increases deforestation through increased access to previously inaccessible forests, facilitating unofficial road building, legal and illegal logging, illegal colonization of previously undisturbed areas, land speculation, land grabbing, and forest conversion through illegal and legal means.
 A strong positive correlation has been observed between road building and deforestation in regions such as the United States, Europe, and China.
 Around 95% of all deforestation in European countries has occurred within 5.5 km of legal or illegal roads, indicating a strong association of existing and planned roads as a proximate driver of forest loss and degradation.

-Road expansion also facilitates increased access for hunters and poachers, leading to an increase in legal and illegal hunting.
-In Central Africa, the strongest predictors of decline in elephant populations were proximity to expanding infrastructure and absence of law enforcement.
+Road expansion also facilitates increased access for hunters and poachers, leading to an increase in both legal and illegal hunting.
+In Central Africa, the strongest predictors of decline in elephant populations were proximity to expanding infrastructure and the absence of law enforcement.
 A significant decline in African forest elephant populations between 2002 and 2011 was facilitated by increased road-building rates in Central Africa.
 In equatorial West Africa, the collapse of gorilla and chimpanzee populations was primarily caused by hunting that was spurred by a rapid expansion of road networks, which facilitated poaching as well as habitat conversion.

-Where forest management is weak, road expansion proceeds unregulated, and can be allowed to fragment crucial bioregions and protected areas.
-In Africa, upgraded and proposed road-development corridors intersected 345 protected areas, of which 69 were high value protected areas (national parks, World Heritage Site, Ramsar site).
+Where forest management is weak, road expansion proceeds unregulated and can be allowed to fragment crucial bioregions and protected areas.
+In Africa, upgraded and proposed road-development corridors intersected 345 protected areas, of which 69 were high-value protected areas (national parks, World Heritage Site, Ramsar site).